risavkarna/blog/ckgv40sfr00k1res183hd6g85.md

 69104
 ```

 We teach this kind of lifeless and tedious instruction set to our kids to teach them multiplication when they are starting to learn mathematics.
 And of course, most of them grow up to hate some parts or all of mathematics.
-Well some of them do not.
+Well there are some that do not mind these punishments.
 And that's how you have imperative programmers or drone-workers.
 However, these instruction sets in arithmetic come from the algebra of numbers, which is slightly more abstract than merely adding 1234 to itself 56 times as an arithmetician.
 Such algebras form mathematical structures as opposed to mere mathematical rules.

 ## One of the Rings

 ![ring.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1603974856730/Ae7HOzkKM.png)

 Integers form a useful structure called a ring.
-And a ring is a set that just so happens to have two operations,  `+` and `·` , defined on its elements.
-And the second one, which is `·` happens to be distributive.
+And a ring is a set that just so happens to have two operations,  `+` and `·` , defined on its elements and the second one, which is `·`, happens to be distributive.
 Furthermore, it has both right and left distributivity.
 With this information, we know that:

 ```
 1234 · 56